This continues the Organomic Thesis.

 Share this living Manifesto, and these ideas.

 We will not hold back, suggesting powerful action, from abolishing taxation to implementing UBI across national boundaries.
+Yet we are ready for the realistic steps, both large and small, required to make this happen in the real world where we do not all often agree.
 Market Theory is both streamlined and emboldened by Special Organomic thought.
-By promoting change from within, without ever de-incentivizing the market, we aim to free the private sector to do with all its might exactly what it is best at – innovate.
-Without the consequences of failure imposed by artificial scarcity and absolute poverty, humanity may be freed to experiment, scientists in the safety of a lab, giving our historically unprecedented energies over to the pursuit of those aims which do have heavy, natural consequence – sustainable development, the reseeding of our ecosystems . . . the defense of our planet from disaster and the understanding of our place in the universe.
+By promoting change from within, without ever de-incentivizing entrepreneurs, we aim to free the private sector to do with all its might exactly what it is best at – innovate.
+Without the consequences of failure imposed by artificial scarcity and absolute poverty, humanity may be freed to experiment, like scientists in the safety of a lab, giving our historically unprecedented population and tech over to the pursuit of those aims which do have heavy, natural consequence – sustainable development, the reseeding of our ecosystems . . . the defense of our planet from disaster and the understanding of our potential in the universe.

 Money does not equal wealth.